Bromsgrove School: Houses

-The preparatory school houses of Boulton (Matthew Boulton), Darby (Abraham Darby), Telford (Thomas Telford), Watt (James Watt), are named after famous British industrialists.
+The preparatory school houses of Boulton (Matthew Boulton), Darby (Abraham Darby), Telford (Thomas Telford), Watt (James Watt), were named after famous British industrialists.

+The houses were renamed in 2020 Cedar, Rowan, Ash, Willow, Sycamore and Beech after species of trees.
+The change was made to avoid links to those involved with the slave trade or child labour.

-The senior school is divided into thirteen houses; 6 for boys, five for girls and two mixed.
+The senior school is divided into thirteen houses; six for boys, five for girls and two mixed.

 Boarding houses

 Mary Windsor, named after the daughter of Thomas Hickman-Windsor, 1st Earl of Plymouth and his wife Anne Savile, is for girl boarders.
 In 2012, Mary Windsor was moved into a new building as part of the developments around the south gate.

-Oakley House is the largest house, home to both boarding and day girls.
+Oakley House is the largest house.
 It is situated alongside Mary Windsor and Elmshurst, in the newly developed area by the South Gate.

-Housman Hall for sixth form girls and boys was opened in 2005, after the school bought the Ramada Perry Hall Hotel for 3 million pounds.
-The building was formerly the home of A. E. Housman, an old Bromsgrovian, and was expanded in 2009 into the neighbouring building, subsequently renamed Housman.
-During an exclusive opening ceremony in 2014, Housman Hall was reopened after the school had completed a brand new refurbishment which significantly improved the boarding accommodation.
+Housman Hall for sixth form girls and boys was opened in 2005, after the school bought the Ramada Perry Hall Hotel for £3 million.
+The building was formerly the home of A. E. Housman, an old Bromsgrovian, and was expanded in 2009 into the neighbouring building, subsequently named after Housman.
+During an opening ceremony in 2014, Housman Hall was reopened after the school had completed a refurbishment.

-Wendron Gordon with over 100 pupils in 2009–2010, due to merging with School House, is for boy boarders.

 Elmshurst is also for boy boarders and was named after the original house that was located at 17 New Road.
-Elmshurst was sold in the mid-1970s and the students relocated within the school campus to the current building which was refurbished in 2018.
-Elmshurst now has an additional annexe known as Webber, which is located by the Conway Road entrance.
+Elmshurst was sold in the mid-1970s and the students relocated within the school campus to the current building, which was refurbished in 2018.

-Webber House is the newest boarding house at Bromsgrove School, catering to Sixth Form boarders.
+Webber House, while still classed as an autonomous annex of Wedron-Gordon House, is the newest boarding house at Bromsgrove School, catering to Sixth Form boarders.